This article was originally published in 2015 and has been completely updated in 2020.

 Adding a ‘P.S.’ to a direct mail letter or email is a powerful way to reinforce the impact.
-The P.S. is one of the most important elements in a persuasive document, so it pays not to underestimate its value.
+The P.S. is one of the most important elements in a persuasive document, so don’t underestimate its value.

 ‘P.S.’ or ‘PS’ comes from the Latin ‘post scriptum,’ which means “written after.”
 A postscript is writing added after the main body of a letter or other block of text.